pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/7-transmission-network.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# Part 6: Improve the Transmission Network
+# Part 7: Improve the Transmission Network

 !!! note
-    This tutorial assumes you have completed [Part 1](1-baseline-model.md) through [Part 5](5-network-topology.md).
-Your `config.KZ.yaml` should include the Part 3 demand settings (`load_options.scale: 1.005`), the Part 4 generation fleet, and the Part 5 `cluster_options.simplify_network` settings.
+    This tutorial assumes you have completed [Part 1](1-baseline-model.md) through [Part 6](6-network-topology.md).
+Your `config.KZ.yaml` should include the Part 3 demand settings (`load_options.scale: 1.005`), the Part 4 generation fleet, the Part 5 `costs` overrides, and the Part 6 `cluster_options.simplify_network` settings.

 ## Introduction

-[Part 5](5-network-topology.md) eliminated load shedding by reconnecting electrically isolated buses to the main grid (**fetch on**, **merge off**, **drop off**).
+[Part 6](6-network-topology.md) eliminated load shedding by reconnecting electrically isolated buses to the main grid (**merge off**, **drop off**, **fetch on**).
 That fix works, but it is still a simplification shortcut: load is reassigned to the nearest connected bus, not carried over explicitly modelled transmission lines.

 In this tutorial we improve the **base transmission network** that PyPSA-Earth builds from OpenStreetMap (OSM):